 The Service continues to be effective in evaluating and improving operational performance.
-The Service has a bespoke Operational Effectiveness Database (OED)
+The Service has a bespoke Operational Effectiveness Database (OED).

-Across the group, His Majesty's Coroner has, to date, confirmed two fire deaths in 2024-25.
-There remain two incidents with the potential for further fire deaths that are awaiting a Coroner's verdict.
+Across the area, His Majesty's Coroner has to date, confirmed zero fire deaths in 2024-25.
+There remain three incidents, with the potential for fire deaths, which are awaiting a Coroner's verdict.